 The Gentleman’s Guide would suggest this is a public function and neither of you are the focus of the attention.
 Any and all tension will be diffused by your taking the initiative, and approaching her with a greeting, a polite hello, a firm handshake to her guest perhaps, and then moving on.
 Then, wham, it’s over.

 How will you know when you’ve succeeded?
 When you hear people, maybe even her companion, sincerely say with a bit of amazement in their voice, “Wow, he is a really cool guy.”

 Stay Distant.
 Now that you’ve diffused any tension and gotten over the hump of the first greeting, you are going to keep things civil by simply keeping your distance.
 Find something else to do.
 Find other people to talk to you.
 The greetings have been made and that’s enough, this time.
 Maybe next time you can make small talk, but for now just leave well enough alone.
 Maintain a healthy distance.
 Don’t spend the duration rubbernecking to find out exactly where she is, simply trust your instincts.
 You were married to her, you can sense her whereabouts.
 Stay out of her force field and carry on as your usual, wonderful self.
 Keep in mind the reason you came to this function in the first place and make that your focus.

 Just stay sober.
-This is the only time you will ever have to handle your first public function apart; do it like a gentleman and all future functions will be that much more enjoyable.
+This is the only time you will ever have to handle your first public function apart; do it like the Gentleman’s Guide suggests and all future functions will be that much more enjoyable.